nix-community/projects/proposals/stdenv.md

     - Automatic testing of examples
     - Stable URLs and automatic redirects
     - Better automatic rendering of in-code comments
-- Improve contributor experience as the need arises
+- Improve contribution workflows

 Since these manual chapters are currently unmaintained and (to our knowledge) there exists no person who knows them completely, a significant part of the initial work will consist of reading source code, mapping out concepts and key use cases, as well as planning and coordinating changes.
 It will be followed by work on correctly representing concepts (which cannot be parallelised) and improving superficial structure and language (which can be parallelised well).
-This will likely be accompanied by deep structural changes once the team gets more into the context.
-This is how we proceed in our ongoing project concerning the learning materials, and this is consistently leading to satisfying results at the pace our funding allows.
+This will be accompanied by deep structural changes once the team gets more into the context.

-Given the situation has many unknowns, the work has characteristics of a research project to the extent that while we are sure to make progress and tangible improvements by doing what we usually do, just a lot more of that, it’s impractical to determine concrete deliverables and we deem it silly to invent artificial success metrics such as “number of cross-links”.
-While we do have experience with user testing, it is an expensive technique that we would use sparingly.
+Another major aspect will be technical changes addressign problems with discoverability, visual presentation, and contributor experience, the work on which can run in parallel to the editorial effort.

 The Nix documentation team has a track record of achieving substantial improvements over long stretches of time-constrained work, which we document in various reports, for example: